wjdenny/wjdenny.github.io/content/@2010duff_language.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Language Socialization into Academic Discourse Communities"
+  - Language Socialization into Academic Discourse Communities
-draft: false
+draft: true
 ---
 # Language Socialization into Academic Discourse Communities
 [[Patricia A. Duff]] wrote this article for [[Annual Review of Applied Linguistics]].